LaraHack/linflows_model_implementation/README.md

 ### OPTION 1 (__recommended__)

-Running the following script will generate the trusty nanopubs for the nanopubs in the repository, then load them in the Virtuoso triple store Docker image indicated above: ``` sudo ./reload.sh```
+Running the following script will generate the trusty nanopubs for the nanopubs in the repository, then load them in the Virtuoso triple store Docker image indicated above: ``` sudo ./reload.sh```.
+Run this script in a different terminal window while the virtuoso server is up and running.

 ### OPTION 2
 If you want to do all the steps manually yourself instead of running the script above to load the data in the triple store: